Trifluoride

 Trifluorides are compounds in which one atom or ion has three fluorine atoms or ions associated.
-Many metals form trifluorides, such as iron, the rare-earth elements, and the metals in the aluminium and scandium columns of the periodic table.
-Most metal trifluorides are poorly soluble in water except Ferric fluoride and Indium(III) fluoride, but several are soluble in other solvents.
+Many metals form trifluorides, such as iron, the rare-earth elements, and the metals in the groups 3, 13 and 15 of the periodic table.
+Most metal trifluorides are poorly soluble in water except ferric fluoride and indium(III) fluoride, but several are soluble in other solvents.